jakob-kruse/setup.ts/apps/docs/src/pages/plugins/introduction.md

 ## Understanding the setup.ts flow

-To understand plugins, we have understand that setup.ts is basically a JSON generator.
+To understand plugins, we have to understand that setup.ts is basically a JSON generator.
 When setup.ts is run, it bundles and imports `setup.ts` and uses the SetupBuilder returned by `defineSetup` to "compile" the final package.json.

 ### Example